 Here’s another personal experience from a forum commenter on ketogenicforums.com:

 I say yes.
 My hair started to fall out after about 6 months on ketogenics.
 I added biotin AND collagen and after 5 months my hair loss has diminished greatly.

 This one is from the comments section of a dietdoctor.com blog post on this same subject of hair loss and keto:

 I started the low carb diet 5 months ago and have lost close to 40 pounds.
 Several months ago I to noticed my hair falling out more than usual.
 This past month has been particularly bad.
 My once very thick hair is noticeably thinner to me.
 I’m feeling great but not enjoying this.
 Hoping it will soon resolve:) I’m happy to read that it’s not just me experiencing this.
 And perhaps it’s more common than reported.

 Should you take biotin while on a keto diet?
-Between the study on mice, people’s personal experiences, and the chances of diet-related temporary hair loss, biotin can only help.
+Between the study on mice, people’s personal experiences, and the chances of diet-related temporary hair loss, seeking out the best biotin supplement option can only help.